IIIF/guides/guides/navplace.md

           let manifest = {...}
           initializeLeaflet(manifest)
           /**
             Initialize the Leaflet Map.
 The map will need to know the GeoJSON from navPlace to draw it.
-For example purposes, this function assumes you are passing in the resolved manifest object as a parameter.
+This function assumes you are passing in the resolved Manifest JSON as a parameter.
+In other implementations, it may be necessary to perform a GET request to get the JSON.
+In javascript, the fetch API is a good place to start.
           */
           function initializeLeafletMap(manifestObject){
             //[12,12] is in central Africa and functions as a good focal point when Leaflet initializes zoomed out.